Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

-Finally, a non-asymptotic version of~\eqref{eq:crb-prob} is obtained by controlling~$\|\nabla L_n(\theta_*)\|_{\Var^{-1}}^2$, under subgaussian assumptions on~$\nabla \ell_Z(\theta_*) = \veps X$, through standard concentration inequalities.
-In fact, the subgaussian assumption can be relaxed to the fourth-moment assumption, see~\cite{hsu2016loss}, using the generalized median-of-means estimator,\footnotemark ~and the light-tailed assumptions on~$X$ can also be relaxed, through a rejection sampling argument similar to the one that we employ in Theorem~\ref{th:crb-mine-complex}.
+Finally, a non-asymptotic version of~\eqref{eq:crb-prob} is obtained by controlling the squared norm~$\|\nabla L_n(\theta_*)\|_{\Var^{-1}}^2$ under light-tailed (say, subgaussian or subexponential) assumptions on~$\nabla \ell_Z(\theta_*) = \veps X$, through standard concentration inequalities.
+These light-tailed assumptions can further be relaxed to fourth-moment assumption, using the generalized median-of-means estimator (see~\cite{hsu2016loss}), On the other hand, it is much more challenging to get rid of the light-tailed assumption on~$X$, as obtaining covariance estimators with guarantees of the type~\eqref{eq:cov-dist-equiv-intro} under weak moment assumptions is by itself a non-trivial problem.
+Recently, this problem has been addressed in~\cite{heavy-covariance}, whose authors then proposed an estimator for ridge and ridgeless regression with near-optimal high-probability guarantees under heavy-tailed assumptions on~$X$ (see~\cite[Theorem 6.1]{heavy-covariance}).\footnotemark

-The remarkable feature of the outlined argument is that as soon as the curvature of~$L(\theta)$, as given by~$\Var$, is reliably estimated, the localization step is \textit{automatic} due to~\eqref{eq:quadratic-dual}.
-The only requirement for the sample size is the lower bound~\eqref{eq:cov-subgaussian-complexity-intro}, which allows to relate the norms~$\| \cdot \|_{\Varn}$ and~$\|\cdot\|_\Var$.
-This is entirely due to the fact that the loss is quadratic, and the curvature information is \textit{global}.
-However, in the general case the information about the curvature of the risk is not encoded in a single matrix, and there seems to be no direct way of extending the above argument.
-As discussed before, the known solution to the problem~\cite{spokoiny2012parametric} involved localization of the estimate, through the control of the \textit{global} uniform deviations of~$L_n(\theta)$, to the neighborhood of~$\theta_*$ where the local quadratic approximations can be used, and this approach requires global assumptions on the pointwise deviations of~$L_n(\theta)$.
-Yet, we will show that in some other models beyond linear regression with quadratic loss, the \textit{local} analysis suffices to provide localization of the estimate, and the complicated and non-transparent localization step using generic chaining, as in~\cite{spokoiny2012parametric}, can be circumvented.
-Namely, this is the case when the loss satisfies certain \textit{self-concordance} assumptions, which allows to control the precision of local quadratic approximations of~$L_n(\theta)$ and~$L(\theta)$ more directly, using a simple integration technique.
+The remarkable feature of the outlined analysis is that, as soon as the curvature of~$L(\theta)$, as given by~$\Var$, is reliably estimated, the localization step is \textit{``automatic''} due to~\eqref{eq:quadratic-dual}.
+The only requirement is for~$n$ to reach the lower bound~\eqref{eq:cov-subgaussian-complexity-intro}, so that one could relate the norms~$\| \cdot \|_{\Varn}$ and~$\|\cdot\|_\Var$.
+The crucial fact here is that for the quadratic loss, the curvature information is \textit{global}, i.e., is encoded in a single matrix.
+However, for more general losses this is not the case, and there seems to be no direct way of extending the above argument.
+As discussed before, the known solution to the problem~\cite{spokoiny2012parametric} involved localization of the estimate, through the control of the \textit{global} uniform deviations of~$L_n(\theta)$, to a neighborhood of~$\theta_*$ where a local quadratic approximation can be used; this approach requires global assumptions on the pointwise deviations of~$L_n(\theta)$.
+Yet, we will show that in some other models beyond linear regression with quadratic loss, the \textit{local} analysis suffices to provide localization of the estimate, and the complicated and opaque localization step using generic chaining, as in~\cite{spokoiny2012parametric}, can be circumvented.